mhcrnl/ogcalc/doc/ogcalc.rst

 containers, boxes and event boxes are not even visible to the user (there is more about this in Section \ref{sec:containers}).

-Different types of widget have their own unique \emph{properties}.
+Different types of widget have their own unique *properties*.
 For example, a label widget contains the text it displays, and there are functions to get and set the label text.
 A checkbox may be ticked or not, and there are functions to get and set its state.
 An options